 Basil Ajir, the Director of Technopreneurship at the Ugandan Ministry of Science said issues around meteorology, defence, communications, and agriculture are being considered for the mission of the proposed satellite and the country is working with Egypt, Isreal, Japan, and Russia on this project.

-Kenya and Rwanda are the only East African countries that have launched a satellite into space, while countries like Ethiopia and Mauritius are currently working on their first satellite.
+Kenya, Rwanda and Ethiopia are the only East African countries that have launched a satellite into space, while Mauritius is currently working on its first satellite.